w3c/wai-intro-wcag/new-in-21.md

 </blockquote>
 <p class="persona">Parent with low vision – 20/500:</p>
 <blockquote class="quotes">
-  <p>Problem: &quot;It's nearly impossible to read  text if I have to scroll right and left to read each line.
+  <p><span class="issue">Problem: &quot;</span>It's nearly impossible to read  text if I have to scroll right and left to read each line.
 It's disorienting  and I lose my place.
 It makes it hard to understand what I'm reading.&quot;</p>
-  <p>Works well: &quot;I increase the text size 400% and  it reflowed within the width of the window.
+  <p><span class="issue">Works well: &quot;</span>I increase the text size 400% and  it reflowed within the width of the window.
 I can read it easily without  scrolling back and forth.&quot;</p>
 </blockquote>
 <p><a href="https://www.w3.org/WAI/WCAG21/Understanding/reflow.html">Understanding Reflow</a></p>